 Less in postpartum weight gain and a faster return to pre-pregnancy weight

-Better sleep - a must for any mother!
+Better sleep - quality of sleep is improved, which has to be a help for any mother!

 Ideally, we should gradually build up to accumulating 150 minutes of moderate intensity physical activity throughout the week.
 This should also do muscle strengthening activities involving all major muscle groups twice per week.
 Sounds like alot?
 The good news is that EVERY ACTIVITY COUNTS!
 There is no minimum required for some health benefits.